IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 ###### This is the section where you can present the equations that you will be using.
 Format the equations using Latex to create a beautiful report.

 The goal of this experiment was to test several filters that have different size particles of activated carbon.
 This information is valuable when designing water treatment facilities.
-Activated carbon can be used in water treatment, primarily, to remove sediment and volatile organic compounds.
-It is also able to remove odor and taste from the water that goes through an activated carbon filter.
-However, it is not effective in dissolved inorganic compounds.
-It can be used in items on the household scale to large industrial scale filtration.
 Our research will help engineers decide what type of activated carbon is best for each type of filter.
 We expected that the smaller particle size carbon will be more effective and therefore it would be more likely to be used in engineering applications.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/Screen%20Shot%202019-05-11%20at%201.46.44%20PM.png?raw=true" heights=110 width=427> </p>